José Antonio Aguirre (politician): Spanish Civil War

-On 7 October, the councillors from Biscay, along with some from Gipuzkoa and Álava, participated in passing a ballot.
-A major uprising had occurred in Álava and Navarre, and most of Gipuzkoa was in the hands of the rebels, who, with the political machinations of the councillors, set the stage for major political change.
-Aguirre was elected lehendakari, or president.
-After a religious ceremony at the Basilica of Begoña in which he swore allegiance to Catholicism, his country and his party, he visited Guernica and took his oath of office in the Basque language:
+On 7 October, the councillors from Biscay, along with some from Gipuzkoa and Araba, participated in passing a ballot.
+A major uprising had occurred in Araba and Navarre, and most of Gipuzkoa was in the hands of the rebels, who, with the political machinations of the councillors, set the stage for major political change.
+Agirre was elected Lehendakari (basque president).
+After a religious ceremony at the Basilica of Begoña in which he swore allegiance to Catholicism, his country and his party, he visited Gernika and took his oath of office in the Basque language:

-A government of conciliation was formed with Nationalists, Socialists, Communists, and other Republicans but not without tensions among them.
+A government of conciliation was formed by Basque Nationalists, Socialists, Communists, and other Republicans but not without tensions among them.
 The government was in power in Biscay for several months until the fall of Bilbao.

-The first Basque government was made up of four members of the Basque Nationalist Party (Aguirre as president and head of defense, Jesús María Leizaola as head of justice and culture, Eliodoro de la Torre as head of finance, and Telesforo Monzón as head of interior); three of the PSOE (Santiago Aznar as head of industry, Juan Gracia Colás as head of welfare, and Juan de los Toyos as head of labor); one of Basque Nationalist Action (Gonzalo Nárdiz as head of agriculture); one of the Republican Left (Ramón María Aldasoro Galarza as head of trade); one of the Republican Union (Alfredo Espinosa as head of health); and one of the Spanish Communist Party (Juan Astigarrabía as head of public works).
+The first Basque Government was made up of four members of the Basque Nationalist Party (Agirre as Lehendakari and head of defense, Jesús María Leizaola as head of justice and culture, Eliodoro de la Torre as head of finance, and Telesforo Monzón as head of interior); three of the PSOE (Santiago Aznar as head of industry, Juan Gracia Colás as head of welfare, and Juan de los Toyos as head of labor); one of Basque Nationalist Action (Gonzalo Nárdiz as head of agriculture); one of the Republican Left (Ramón María Aldasoro Galarza as head of trade); one of the Republican Union (Alfredo Espinosa as head of health); and one of the Spanish Communist Party (Juan Astigarrabía as head of public works).

 The Basque Army (Basque: Eusko Gudarostea), with 100,000 soldiers, was made up of battalions of different ideologies.
 It was well armed but poorly trained, and one of its most acute deficiencies was the absence of heavy artillery and an air force.
-Aguirre begged Indalecio Prieto and Manuel Azaña to send some aircraft.
+Agirre begged Indalecio Prieto and Manuel Azaña to send some aircraft.
 Historians agree that it was not a viable option because of the difficulties in breaking the Siege of Biscay.
 However, 40 to 50 airplanes were sent in different shipments, most flying over enemy territory.
 Others were sent across France and, after being disarmed, were retained or returned to Barcelona or Valencia in accordance with a "no intervention" policy.
 Another factor that contributed decisively to the Basque Army's defeat was its lack of a qualified general staff.